Lithuania and Latvia also boost Belarus-border security

 Both Prigozhin and Wagner's future remain uncertain, but Wagner's combat units and political-spin departments in Africa have continued to operate since the insurrection.

-Its has also trained Belarusian soldiers and registered as "an educational organisation" in the Asipovichy district in the eastern Belarusian region of Mahilyou.
+It has also trained Belarusian soldiers and registered as "an educational organisation" in the Asipovichy district in the eastern Belarusian region of Mahilyou.

 And the Prighozin and Wagner-linked Concord Management and Consulting company has registered in the same spot, indicating that the Russians have come to stay.